Ahkami-Mehran/Master-Project/README.md

 2. I need to change logger and save results in file or comparable formats

 3. There are summary of implementations in "Master project" onenote fil

+4. The ImageNet-R folder structure is different.
+So, I decided to create one branch for each specific experiment in order to redo evaluations faster in future.